-Paleo Salmon Cakes are super quick and easy to make, and super delicious!
-They are whole30 friendly, too.
-Salmon cakes that are literally veggie packed and protein packed!
-Just butternut squash, herbs, egg, salmon, and spices!
-No wasting leftovers here, just mix and throw on a skillet.
-Great for a healthy meal, snacks, party appetizers, and are freezer friendly.
+Paleo Salmon Cakes are quick, easy to make, delicious meal or appetizer!
+These Salmon cakes are literally veggie packed and protein packed, not to mention whole30 friendly.
+No wasting leftovers here, just mix and throw on the skillet.
+Great for meal prep and freezer friendly.

 You know what?
 I am a little bummed.
 I actually can’t believe Christmas is so soon.
-I really didn’t get to enjoy the season that much.
+I really want to slow down and enjoy the FULL swing of the season.
 Heck, I just started listening to the Christmas music station a couple weeks ago… sigh.
-That being said, I’m gonna focus on celebrating this week and next like no other!
+That being said, I’ve decided to focus on celebrating this next month like no other!
 You with me?

-Let’s start with Christmas Eve.
-What are your traditions?
-We also have a potluck party at my parents along with a giving a few gifts to the kiddos and a white elephant gift exchange, etc. It’s quite hilarious!
+Let’s start with Christmas/Holiday traditions.
+Do you have any?
+My family hosts a potluck party each year.
+It’s a night full of Holiday ham, appetizers, nana’s Jello Punch (don’t ask what’s in it, LOL!), giving a few gifts to the kiddos, and a white elephant gift exchange.
+It’s quite hilarious!

-This year I thought it would be fun to make a paleo salmon cake dish/appetizer that goes along with the Christmas Eve Feast of the Seven Fishes.
+This year we will be flying in from Utah, the day of!
+So I decided my appetizer contributions will be in the form of QUICK and easy paleo salmon cakes.
+And no one will even know they are healthy!
+Besides, this salmon cakes appetizer goes along perfectly with the Christmas Eve Feast of the Seven Fishes.
 If you don’t know what the heck I’m talking about, just see wikipedia.
 Wiki knows it all.

 Healthy Vegetable Packed Paleo Salmon Cakes!
 Super easy, super simple, super delicious!
 Great for a healthy meal, snacks, party appetizers, and are freezer friendly.

-- 6 oz chopped or finely diced salmon (raw or canned works.
+- 5 oz salmon (Canned or finely diced cooked salmon, skin off) .
 See notes for specifics)

-- 1/3 cup butternut squash (pureed or mashed)
+- 1/3 cup sweet potato, squash, or pumpkin (pureed or mashed)

 - 2 eggs

-- 1 tbsp oil or butter/ghee for cooking
+- 1 tbsp oil or butter for the pan

-- First clean and slice up your raw salmon if you are using fresh versus canned.
-Remove any extra skin.
+- First mash up your salmon.
+If you are using fresh versus canned, remove any extra skin.

-- If batter is too runny, add 1 tbsp more coconut flour.
+- Mix well until the batter is thick enough to get be able to form patties.
+If batter is too runny, add 1 tbsp more coconut flour.

 - Form into 8 small balls or roll into larger 5-6 balls.